Michael Keaton

 Michael Keaton and Caroline McWilliams

 The couple got divorced in 1990, but Michael dedicated nearly all of his free time to his son.
-He even turned down roles in films, for example in the comedy "Police Academy" and the series "Lost", to avoid being away from his son for too long.
+He even turned down roles in films like the comedy "Police Academy" and the series "Lost" to avoid being away from his son for too long.
 He is incredibly proud that Sean is now a talented songwriter and music producer, a Grammy Award winner for his work on the album "Cuz I Love You" by Lizzo.

 Michael Keaton with his son